Kyriosity/read-write/README+/.net/README+/wpf/README+/wpf-drawbacks.md

 ## XAML

-### Insufficient element ids
+### Insufficient element IDs (names)

-When a grid is big enough, any insert, delete, or move of a row or column will result in an adjustment of `Grid.Row=".."` or `Grid.Column=".."` in elements.\
+When a grid is big enough, any insert, delete, or move of a row or column will result in an adjustment of `Grid.Row=".."` or `Grid.Column=".."` in elements.

-What if a grid definition could allow `<RowDefinition Id="Total"...` or `<ColumnDefinition Id="Tags"...` and you could set and forget `<Label Grid.Row="Total" Grid.Column="Tags">Total</Label>`.
+What if a grid definition could allow `<RowDefinition Id="Total"...` or `<ColumnDefinition Id="Tags"...` and one could set and forget `<Label Grid.Row="Total" Grid.Column="Tags">Total</Label>`.

 ### Bulky syntax

 XML-based languages are bulky by their origin and XAML goes even further.
-Many names and constructs in XAML could drastically shrink without loss of readability as in the following snippet.
+Many names and constructs in XAML could drastically shrink but remain readable as in the following snippet.

 <details>
 <summary><ins>&nbsp;</inst>Fictitious shortened XAML&nbsp;</ins></summary>